cgohla/obsd.nix/README.md

 - We can't guarantee bit for bit reproducibility, because the image will contain timestamps.
-- The image as built is read-only of course, so to use it in any meaningful way, you need to copy it.
+- The image as built is read-only of course, so to use it in any meaningful way, you need to copy it, hence the `prepImage.sh` script.
 - The expect script running the installation is probably fragile.
-- We hit a segmentation fault when installing GHC using `pkg_add`.
+- There should probably a dev shell in this flake.